fabrezi/blog/README.md

 ~~Change the link from `fabrezi.github..` to `mogulblog.com`~~

 - [] Email Configuration: This is a major feature.
 It is to formulate a method to receive mail from a certain protocol which is independent of gmail domain.
 Also I want it to use cmd prompt to send/receive messages.

 - [] Donate Button: This depends on the coffee emoji and setting.

-- [] Subscription: How can I make a subs method for the user to retrive latest blog and reports.
+~~Subscription: How can I make a subs method for the user to retrive latest blog and reports.~~

 - &#x2611; Update the About section.

--  &#x2611; Add SVG and link for Soundcloud account.
+-  [] Add SVG and link for Soundcloud account.

-- [] Add SVG and link for instagram account.
+-  &#x2611; Add SVG and link for instagram account.